jenniferlewmunoz/ShortestPath-DijkstrasAlgorithm/README.md

-# ShortestPath-DijkstrasAlgorithm
+# Project4: Dijkstra's Algorithm
-Project 4 from CS 245

-Program uses Dijkstra's Algorithm to compute the shortest path between two cities.
+Implemented Dijkstra's algorithm to compute the shortest path between nodes (cities) in a graph (map) along with some other helper methods and classes.